A framework for emotional and social development

 Fagus is a unique, educational resource which provides a system for schools to monitor, review and support children’s emotional and social development.

 Fagus provides a developmentally sequenced framework of typical behaviour which clarifies the understanding of a child’s strengths and difficulties across social and emotional functioning and supports goal setting towards a better future.
 It allows schools to monitor social and emotional progress much in the same way as they monitor academic progress.
-Fagus is principally targeted for pupils with attachment and trauma-related difficulties, although it has the potential to be used with a much wider range of children.
-Fagus is an ideal use of your Pupil Premium Plus funding.
+Fagus was principally developed for pupils at Beech Lodge School, many of the children there have attachment and developmental trauma-related difficulties and have been adopted from care.
+Fagus, therefore is an ideal use of Pupil Premium Plus funding.

 There are 3 central components to Fagus: Online Developmental Checklists and Profiles and the Developmental Guides.